Basetard (TARD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Basetard Historical Price

-According to the latest data gathered on Basetard live price page, the current price of Basetard is 0.00005918USD.
-The circulating supply of Basetard(TARD) is 1.00B TARD , giving it a market capitalization of $59.18K.
+According to the latest data gathered on Basetard live price page, the current price of Basetard is 0.00005443USD.
+The circulating supply of Basetard(TARD) is 1.00B TARD , giving it a market capitalization of $54.43K.

 - 7 Days0.00%$ --$ 0.000167$ 0.000043